yuku/old-textcomplete/doc/getting-started.md

 ### Synopsis

 First of all, create an *editor* object.
-An editor encapsulates an HTML elements where users write texts on.
-Currently, there is only a [`Textarea`] editor.
+An editor encapsulates an HTML element where users will be writing text.
+There are two editors available:

+* Textarea (bundled with this library)
+* [ContentEditable](https://github.com/yuku/textcomplete.contenteditable) &ndash; When loaded after Textcomplete, the ContentEditable editor is available via `Textcomplete.editors.ContentEditable`.

 ```js
 var textareaElement = document.getElementById('your-textarea-element')